Center of gravity of an aircraft: Center of gravity out of range

-When the fore-aft center of gravity (CG) is out of range, serious aircraft control problems occur.
-The fore-aft CG affects longitudinal stability of the aircraft, with the stability increasing as the CG moves forward, and stability decreasing as the CG moves aft.
+When the fore-aft center of gravity (CG) is out of range, serious aircraft control problems can occur.
+The fore-aft CG affects the longitudinal stability of the aircraft, with the stability increasing as the CG moves forward and decreasing as the CG moves aft.
 With a forward CG position, although the stability of the aircraft increases, the elevator control authority is reduced in the capability of raising the nose of the aircraft.
 This can cause a serious condition during the landing flare when the nose cannot be raised sufficiently to slow the aircraft.
-An aft CG position creates severe handling problems due to the reduced pitch stability and increased elevator control sensitivity, with potential loss of aircraft control.
+An aft CG position can cause severe handling problems due to the reduced pitch stability and increased elevator control sensitivity, with potential loss of aircraft control.
 Because the burning of fuel gradually produces a loss of weight and possibly a shift in the CG, it is possible for an aircraft to take off with the CG within normal operating range, and yet later develop an imbalance that results in control problems.
 Calculations of CG must take this into account (often part of this is calculated in advance by the manufacturer and incorporated into CG limits).